Apropheci/Haskell-Track/TruthValues/TruthValues.md

-This will return true, as five is equal to five
-`2 + 3 == 5`
+This will return true, as five is equal to five (exerciseOne in lhs) `2 + 3 == 5`

-But if the equation is not true it will return false `2 + 7 == 5`
+But if the equation is not true it will return false (exerciseTwo in lhs) `2 + 7 == 5`